xxxmoney/restaurants-dashboard/README.md

 - Backend: Hono Cloudflare
 - Proxy - Legacy Cloudflare

-Each parts has its own README - check them out for more details.
+Each parts have its own README - check them out for more details.

 ## Quick Start - Run all projects